DTW - STL

 The average price of all round-trip flights from Detroit Metropolitan Wayne County Airport to St. Louis clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to St. Louis on a Thursday and more expensive on a Monday.
-On your return trip to Detroit, you should consider flying back on a Friday, and avoid Wednesdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to St. Louis on a Saturday and more expensive on a Sunday.
+On your return trip to Detroit, you should consider flying back on a Friday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Detroit Metropolitan Wayne County Airport to St. Louis?